6 Reasons to Beware of the Simple Retirement Calculator

 However, the choice of when to retire is one of the biggest financial decisions you will ever make.
 It is a big deal and something that merits a bit of time and effort.

-A simple retirement calculator can be fun, but for the reasons stated above, you should be cautious.
-Retirement planning is really something you need to get right.
-You don’t get a second chance and you don’t want to run out of money at age 72 if you plan on living till 92.
+You should be cautious when using a simple retirement calculator.
+Retirement planning is something you need to get right.
+You don’t get a second chance and you don’t want to run out of money at age 72.

 The best retirement calculators are sophisticated, but easy to use.
 The NewRetirement retirement calculator was recently voted the “Best of the Web for Retirement Planning” by the American Association of Individual Investors (AAII).
 Get started and assess and improve your retirement plan now.